Skip to Content

 5. Microfiber Fabrics: Microfiber materials, like microfiber towels or cleaning cloths, should not be treated with fabric softeners.
 Fabric softeners can leave a residue on microfiber surfaces, reducing their effectiveness in cleaning and absorbing.

-6. Water-Repellent Fabrics: Items such as raincoats, outdoor gear, or waterproof jackets usually have a water-repellent coating.
+6. Water-Repellent Fabrics: Raincoats, outdoor gear, or waterproof jackets usually have a water-repellent coating.
 Fabric softeners can compromise the effectiveness of this coating, leading to reduced water repellency.
 It’s best to follow the care instructions provided by the manufacturer and avoid using fabric softeners on such items.

 Turn the Liquid Fabric Softener into Dryer Sheets!

-Replace those commercial dryer sheets coated with the harsh chemicals and make our own.
+Replace those commercial dryer sheets coated with harsh chemicals and make our own.

 To turn liquid fabric softener into dryer sheets, you‘ll need some type of cloth material like an old Tshirt or a paper towel.